Arduino-IRremote/Arduino-IRremote/README.md

 This library has been refactored, breaking backward compatibility with the old version, on which many examples on the Internet are based.<br/>
 If your code uses `irrecv.decode(&results)`, it is written for Version 2.x.
 This library (Version 4.x) now uses a simpler `IrReceiver.decode()` syntax.
 See the Conversion guide below.

-## New features and changes in version 4.5
+## New features and changes in version 4.6
+** Version 4.5.0 does not work for ESP platform, because of missing ESP IRAM_ATTR for receiving interrupt.**
 - Support for **multiple receiver instances**.<br/>
 `irparams_struct irparams` is now member of `IRrecv`.
 Thus `rawDataPtr` (pointer to irparams) was removed from `IrReceiver.decodedIRData`.<br/>
 Old `IrReceiver.decodedIRData.rawDataPtr->rawbuf` is now `IrReceiver.irparams.rawbuf`, the same holds for `IrReceiver.irparams.rawlen`.